 To calculate the correct weighting for a diver, several factors have to be taken into consideration.
-These are for example thickness of the wetsuit, body mass and water salinity amongst others.
+These are for example thickness of the wetsuit, body mass, and water salinity amongst others.
+When you’re diving with kids then make sure to calculate the weight based on the child’s stature and gear!
 Diving in the same spot with the same equipment reduces the calculation to a one-time event.
 However, that’s not realistic and in most cases, you’ll be switching locations and/or gear quite a bit.

 There are quite a few ways how you can attach and distribute the weight when diving.
 Let’s have a look at the different types of weights you can get and where you can position them for a dive.

 Block Weights are the most common and simple types of weights for scuba diving.
 They are basically blocks of lead with a coating.
 The coating is most often vinyl or other types of plastic.
 The weights are coated to reduce the risk of damaging, for example, the boat deck if you drop weight by accident.